New proposal would allow mass shootings to be prosecuted as acts of terrorism

 “This really should be something that’s bipartisan because everyone in America wants to prosecute these mass shooters,” said Moulton.
 “Everyone wants to prevent these attacks from happening.”

-Civil rights groups like the American Civil Liberties Union have expressed concerns in the past about a push to create a domestic terrorism charge because of concerns about law enforcement misusing it to unfairly target communities of color.
+Civil rights groups like the American Civil Liberties Union have previously expressed concerns about a push to create a domestic terrorism charge because of fears law enforcement may misuse it to unfairly target communities of color.

 We asked Moulton about these concerns and he said the proposal requires tracking in order to prevent abuse.